ogiewon/Hubitat/Drivers/logitech-harmony-hub-parent.src/README.md

 **Home Control Button Support**
 - If your remote control has the home control buttons on it, you may be able to utilize these buttons and Hubitat Pushable Buttons.
 To do so, you must already have these buttons mapped to devices on another platform, such as SmartThings using virtual devices.
 Doing so will allow these buttons to transmit webSocket data to the Hubitat hub which can be used to create button pushed and held events.
 In order to use this feature, you must determine the Harmony Device ID for each button by watching the Live Logs (with debug logging enabled in the parent device) to find the Harmony device IDs when each button on the remote is pushed.
 Then, copy and paste this ID into the parent device's user preference for each button respectively.
 Doing so cause the Parent Device to create button pushed and held events which can be used by any App that supports button devices.
 For more details, contact @abuttino in the Hubitat Community as he added this functionality.
 Nice work!
+- Another option to use the home control button found on some Harmony remotes is to connect Hubitat (HE) to Home Assistant (HA), and then expose the HE lights you'd like to "Emulated Hue" in HA.
+Finally, add your HA Emulated Hue to your Harmony Hub and map the devices to the home control buttons.